Hamadabcn/rocket_simulation/README.md

 # Installation
-1. Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine: https://github.com/Hamadabcn/rocket_simulation.git
 2. Ensure that all the image assets (background.jpg and jupiter.png) are in the same directory as the Python script.

 # How to Run